Cornerstone Fellowship

 GENERAL INFORMATION

-- Foundation for Jewish Camp (FJC) fully subsidizes the cost of all travel arranged, booked, and approved by FJC for Fellows, Senior Fellows, Supervisors, and Leads.
+- Foundation for Jewish Camp (FJC) fully subsidizes the cost of all travel arranged, booked, and approved by FJC for Fellows, Senior Fellows, and Supervisors.
 Participants may not book their own travel to/from the Cornerstone seminar.

-- FJC only covers travel costs within North America.
-Travel for those outside of North America will be considered on a case-by-case basis.
+- FJC covers all travel costs within North America.
+Travel bookings outside of North America will be partially covered and considered on a case-by-case basis.

-- FJC is not responsible for the cost of travel arranged after April 16, 2025 (registration close date).
+- FJC is not responsible for the cost of travel for all bookings requested to be arranged after April 15, 2026 (the registration close date).
 After this date, the sponsoring camp will be responsible for all travel costs.

-- Fellows are not permitted to drive to the Cornerstone Seminar.
-Supervisors and Leads may drive, however FJC does not reimburse any participants’ driving expenses.
+- Fellows and Senior Fellows are not permitted to drive to the Cornerstone Seminar.
+Supervisors may drive; however, FJC does not reimburse any driving-related expenses.

 AIRLINE TRAVEL